VeggieTales: Music

 There have been over 45 musical albums released that tie into either VeggieTales characters or videos.
-Some albums are compilations of songs from the various videos, such as Larry-Boy Soundtrack, A Very Veggie Easter, and 25 Favorite Very VeggieTunes.
-Others contain completely original material, such as stories or songs performed by Phil Vischer, Mike Nawrocki, and the other VeggieTales voice talent, such as Bob and Larry's Campfire Songs, Christian Hit Music, and Bob and Larry Sing the 80's.
+Some albums are compilations of songs from the videos, such as Larry-Boy: The Soundtrack and the VeggieTunes series.
+Others contain completely original material and public domain songs not found in the videos, such as the holiday albums A Very Veggie Christmas and A Very Veggie Easter, in addition to sing-along albums like Bob and Larry's Campfire Songs and Junior's Bedtime Songs.
+Worship albums were also released, such as Christian Hit Music and Here I Am To Worship, as well as albums covering popular music, such as Bob and Larry Sing the 70's and Bob and Larry Sing the 80's.

 Merchandise

+Toys
-On August 7, 1998, Fisher Price introduced several VeggieTales products, including the "Bounce N Talk Veggies", "Sing N Dance Bob and Larry", "Junior Asparagus Bedtime Friend", "Veggie Bunch", "Talking Clip Ons", "Dress Up Mix Up Larry", "Larryboy", "Larrymobile", and the "Figure Pack".

-The Fisher Price products from their merchandise were sold at Walmart, Kmart, Toys R Us and Target stores until the end of 2004.
-On January 1, 2005, Fisher Price sold the VeggieTales toys to Blue Box Toys until they stopped making the products in 2009.
-However, Blue Box Toys has VeggieTales products since 2002.

-On February 10, 2011, Big Idea Entertainment announced several new product promotions, including partnerships with Chick-fil-A (kids meal promotions), American Puzzle Company (wooden puzzles and trains), CTI Industries (mylar and latex balloons), Tabbies (index tabs, stickers, temporary tattoos and wall clings), Victory Designs (children's guitars), and Zoobies (plush pillows and blankets).
+On August 7, 1998, Fisher-Price introduced several VeggieTales products, including the "Bounce N Talk Veggies", "Sing N Dance Bob and Larry", "Junior Asparagus Bedtime Friend", "Veggie Bunch", "Talking Clip Ons", "Dress Up Mix Up Larry", an interactive "LarryBoy" doll, "Larrymobile", and a "Figure Pack" play-set.
+The Fisher Price products were sold at Walmart, Kmart, Toys "R" Us and Target stores until the end of 2004.
+Blue Box Toys also produced many VeggieTales products from 2002 until 2009.
+On January 1, 2005, the rights to VeggieTales were exclusively held to Blue Box Toys.
+On February 10, 2011, Big Idea Entertainment announced several new product promotions, including partnerships with Chick-fil-A (kids' meal promotions), American Puzzle Company (wooden puzzles and trains), CTI Industries (mylar and latex balloons), Tabbies (index tabs, stickers, temporary tattoos and wall clings), Victory Designs (children's guitars), and Zoobies (plush pillows and blankets).

 Books and comics

-In June 2014, B&H Kids announced plans to produce a VeggieTales comic with Big Idea Productions and DreamWorks Animation.
+In June 2014, B&H Kids announced plans to produce a VeggieTales comic series with Big Idea Productions and DreamWorks Classics.

+Podcast

+On May 17, 2022, a new weekly audio podcast series based around the VeggieTales characters was announced and released on multiple digital platforms.
+Titled Very Veggie Silly Stories, it centers on Bob and Larry hosting a podcast with their friends.
+It features original stories, interviews with special guests, and past songs from the VeggieTales musical library.
+The podcast also features a new voice cast replacing Phil Vischer, Lisa Vischer and Mike Nawrocki.
+The podcast received mixed to negative reception from fans who criticized the recasting of voice actors, performances, and writing.

+Documentary

+A TBN exclusive feature and documentary called VeggieTales: Behind the Scenes aired on TBN on August 19, 2022.
+It featured past interviews with Phil Vischer and Mike Nawrocki as well as highlighting The VeggieTales Show and Yippee TV.

 Reception and awards

 VeggieTales has been nominated for three Emmy Awards, four Annie Awards, thirteen GMA Dove Awards, six Parents' Choice Awards, two Chicago Film Festival Awards, one Movieguide Award, one Golden Reel Award, and one International World Animation Celebration Festival Award.
-It was one of the earliest computer animated franchises, predating both ReBoot and Toy Story.
+It was one of the earliest computer-animated franchises, predating both ReBoot and Toy Story.